fiu-adwise/SymmetricKeyManagement/README.md

 6) run the server.c and connect to it with the client.c which are compiled with -fpie -rdynamic

 # Second Step is to create a virtual network on ns-3 which represents LoraWan characterstics:
+The scripts for creating the following ns-3 network located in LoraWanNs3 folder
 ![loraWan Virtual Network](https://github.com/fiu-awl/SymmetricKeyManagement/blob/master/loraNetwork.png)